Key-value Store Developer Tutorial

 );

-Define the Calldata for the Secret program & Callback information
+### Define the Calldata for the Secret program & Callback information <a href="#define-the-calldata-for-the-secret-program-and-callback-information" id="define-the-calldata-for-the-secret-program-and-callback-information"></a>

 Next, you define all of the information that you need for calling the key-value store program on Secret AND add the callback information for the message on its way back.

-First, we define the function that we are going to call on your Secret key-value store program, which in this case is store_value .
-Next, we add the parameters/calldata for this function and convert it into a JSON string:
+First, we define the function that we are going to call on your Secret key-value store program, which in this case is [`store_value`](https://github.com/writersblockchain/solana-kv-store/blob/3122c378f1212dff945cba987307be8f50bd45b9/solana-frontend/src/submit.ts#L131) .
+Next, we add the parameters/calldata for this function and convert it into a JSON `string:`

 **1. Define the Function and Parameters (Calldata)**